Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-custom-numbered-list-styling.md

 ## HTML Structure

-Let's create a very simple example using two lists, we want each  list to re-start the counter.
+Let's create a straightforward example using two lists.
+We want each list to re-start the counter.

 ```html
 <div>